 People with this type of anemia often do well with treatment.

 Long-term vitamin B12 deficiency can cause nerve damage.
 This may be permanent if you do not start treatment within 6 months of when your symptoms begin.

-Call your health care provider if you have any of the symptoms of anemia.
+Call your provider if you have any of the symptoms of anemia.

-You can prevent anemia caused by a lack of vitamin B12 by following a well-balanced diet.
+You can prevent anemia caused by a lack of vitamin B12 by eating a well-balanced diet.

 Shots of vitamin B12 can prevent anemia after surgeries known to cause vitamin B12 deficiency.

-Early diagnosis and prompt treatment can reduce or prevent complications related to low vitamin B12 levels.
+Early diagnosis and prompt treatment can reduce or prevent complications related to a low vitamin B12 level.

 Reviewed By: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.